ManixI/ludumDare54/issues.md

  ## Old ##
+ - [45] spawn enemies as function of spawning platform
  - [52] add pits to floor
+ - [76] spike hitboxes are too big
  - [77] do grid based spawning
  - [84] camera follows player, instead of current player follows camera